Pyridine-2-carbaldehyde

 Pyridine-2-carbaldehyde, also called 2-formylpyridine, is an organic compound with the formula NC_{5}H_{4}CHO.
 It is one of three isomeric pyridinaldehydes.
 The other isomers are pyridine-3-carboxaldehyde and pyridine-4-carboxaldehyde.

 Pyridine-2-carbaldehyde is a colorless oily liquid with a distinctive odor.
 Older samples are often brown-colored owing to impurities.
 It serves as a precursor to other compounds of interest in coordination chemistry and pharmaceuticals.
 Pyridine aldehydes are typically prepared by oxidation of the hydroxymethyl- or methylpyridines.

 Reactions and uses

 The drug pralidoxime can be produced from 2-formylpyridine.

 The aldehyde functional group is subject to nucleophilic attack, specifically by amines to form Schiff bases, which serve as bidentate ligands.
 Iminopyridine complexes can be remarkably robust.

+Pyridine-2-carbaldehyde is used in the synthesis of ARN2966 [102212-26-0], one of the syntheses of Mefloquine, RWJ-22757 (Mcn-5195) [103729-18-6], & in one of the syntheses of Carbinoxamine.